alindikoray/bankaccount/README.md

-this program shows explicit elemnts of OOP(POLYMORPHISM,ENCAPSULATION AND INHHERITANCE)
+this program shows explicit elements of OOP(POLYMORPHISM,ENCAPSULATION AND INHHERITANCE)